asfadmin/AI-Event-Monitoring/docs/user/inferenceapi.rst

 Use the Cloud Inference API
 ===========================

 The UNet and EventNet models are hosted in an Amazon SageMaker instance for convienient use without installing any library.
-For an example on how to use the API see: :doc:`examples/inference`.

 API Specification
 -----------------